jason0611/FS22_AnalogPedal/README.md

 # FS22_AnalogPedal

 Approach to emulate an analogue pedal/throttle for players with a digital controller.
-Changes vehicles' motor brake, too
+Changes vehicles' motor brake, too.